-Prohibitively high production costs have historically made green hydrogen commercially unviable.
-In order to solve this challenge, the FUSION-FUEL research team broke with convention and took a fundamentally different approach than the rest of the industry.
-Rather than focusing on ever larger electrolyzers, they developed the concept of a miniaturized and decentralized design, which required completely rethinking the form factor, materials used, and production methodology.
+To solve this challenge, the Fusion Fuel went back to first principles, breaking with convention and taking a fundamentally different approach than the rest of the industry.
+Rather than focusing on ever larger electrolyzers, they instead developed the concept of a miniaturized and decentralized design, which required completely rethinking the production methodology, materials, and form factor of the PEM electrolyzer.

-Between 2018 to 2020 the team developed, tested, and submitted patents for, its radically different solution that opens the door to green hydrogen that can be cost-competitive with grey hydrogen by 2023.
+Between 2018 to 2020 the team developed, tested, and submitted patents for, its photoelectric hydrogen generator – the HEVO – a radically different solution that opens the door to cost-competitive, grid-independent green hydrogen production.

-In a location with 2,100 KWh/m2/year of solar irradiance—the average annual DNI in southern Portugal—each HEVO-SOLAR can produce 1 ton of hydrogen per year.
-The HEVO-SOLAR is also designed to utilize renewable energy from the grid or other sources to operate overnight or when the sun isn’t shining, which would double the annual output of each unit.
+In a location with 2,100 kWh/m2/year of direct normal irradiance—like Southern Portugal—each HEVO-Solar can produce one metric ton of green hydrogen per year using only solar power.
+The HEVO-Solar is able to utilize energy from the grid or secondary sources of power to operate overnight or when the sun isn’t shining, offering the potential to double the annual output of each unit.